 Brief: Hulu sought to drive awareness for its new series, The Handmaid’s Tale, in an authentic and sensitive way during a time when the post-election climate was highly volatile around women’s rights.

 Solution: We tapped iconic designers Paula Scher and Abbott Miller to create a provocative public art installation on the High Line.
 As the public took free copies of Margaret Atwood’s novel from the imposing display, the wall revealed the book’s hidden messages of resistance and empowerment.
-The 40-foot vivid structure included lighting which represented the Handmaiden’s iconic bonnets.
+The vivid 40-foot structure included lighting which represented the Handmaid’s iconic bonnets.

-We also teamed up with The Wing, an exclusive women’s only social club, for their first-ever brand partnership for a pre-premiere screening, panels, and patch making stations with themed messages from the resistance.
+We also teamed up with The Wing, an exclusive women’s-only social club, for their first-ever brand partnership complete with a pre-premiere screening, panels, and patch-making stations with themed messages from the resistance.

 Results: 6k+ books given away, 200MM+ earned media impressions, and a massively successful tune-in of the show.

 Brief: Haute Chocolate Brooklyn, a woman-owned vegan chocolate startup, needed help creating the voice and launch of her brand.

 Solution: Positioned the brand as a taste of "Virtuous Hedonism," and helped shape the website, tagline, tone and voice, manifesto, art direction, activations, press and influencer outreach and social media strategy.